FIU-PokerBots/Lesson1/readme.md

 It's like having a poker calculator that knows when to hold 'em and when to fold 'em!

-## Pot Odds Bot 🎲
+## All In Bot 🤠

-Say hello to the Pot Odds Bot - a strategic thinker that uses the concept of pot odds to make its decisions.
-This bot is all about balancing risk and reward, ensuring it only commits chips when the math is in its favor.
-Here's what makes the Pot Odds Bot tick:
+Say hello to the All In Bot - a fearless poker bot that isn't afraid to push all its chips into the pot!
+This bot is designed to make bold moves when it likes its hand.
+Here's what makes the All In Bot tick:

-- Preflop Strategy: Identifies strong and premium hands to make aggressive plays when the odds are right.
-- Pot Odds Awareness: Compares the cost of continuing in a hand to the potential reward in the pot, folding when the odds aren't favorable.
-- Exploitative Play: Goes all-in preflop with premium hands if the opponent raises too big, taking advantage of over-aggressive opponents.
+- Preflop Aggression: Automatically goes all-in preflop with pairs or Ace-high combinations.
+- Simplified Strategy: Focuses on maximizing aggression by capitalizing on players that are willing to gamble.

-It's like having a poker player who always knows when the odds are in their favor!
+It's like having a poker player who knows when to go big or go home!

 ## OpenAI Bot 🧠